dd9jn/rfc4880bis/crypto-refresh.md

 ## RSA {#rsa-notes}

+The PKCS1-v1_5 padding scheme, used by the RSA algorithms defined in this document, is no longer recommended, and its use is deprecated by {{SP800-131A}}.
+Therefore, an implementation SHOULD NOT generate RSA keys.

 There are algorithm types for RSA Sign-Only, and RSA Encrypt-Only keys.
 These types are deprecated.
 The "key flags" subpacket in a signature is a much better way to express the same idea, and generalizes it to all algorithms.
-An implementation SHOULD NOT create such a key, but MAY interpret it.
+An implementation MUST NOT create such a key, but MAY interpret it.

 An implementation SHOULD NOT implement RSA keys of size less than 1024 bits.